-(d) Maternity leave for auxiliary employees with less than 1957 hours worked in a fifteen (15) month period shall be in accordance with the Employment Standards Act.
+(d) Pregnancy/Parental leave for auxiliary employees shall be in accordance with the Employment Standards Act.

 30.6 Health and Welfare

 In lieu of health and welfare benefits, auxiliary employees shall receive compensation of one dollar and twenty-five cents (\$1.25) per working hour.